atif-py786/CodeAlpha_Iris_Flower_Classification/README.md

 - **Species**: The species of the iris flower (Setosa, Versicolor, Virginica)

 The dataset is small yet insightful, with clearly distinguishable classes, making it suitable for practicing classification.

 ---

-## Project Workflow

-The project workflow follows a structured approach:

-1. **Data Collection & Loading**: Load the dataset and check for missing or inconsistent data.
-2. **Data Exploration & Visualization**: Explore data relationships and identify potential patterns.
-3. **Data Preprocessing**: Clean, scale, and prepare data for modeling.
-4. **Feature Selection**: Identify key features for efficient classification.
-5. **Model Building**: Develop and compare multiple machine learning models.
-6. **Model Evaluation**: Evaluate models using metrics such as accuracy, precision, and recall.
-7. **Conclusions & Insights**: Draw insights from the model and project results.

----